-Experience over 1,200 acres of some of the Sierra’s best powder snow dropping over 1,800 vertical feet.
-Find out for yourself about Tahoe’s best value, superb conditions, and most convenient skiing.
+Experience over 1,200 acres and 1,800 vertical feet on some of the Sierra’s most ideal snow conditions.
+Discover for yourself how Mt.
+Rose offers Tahoe’s best value, superb conditions, and the most convenient skiing.

 22222 Mt.
 Rose Hwy.

 Downtown Reno: 25 miles

 Sat & Sun: CLOSED

 *FRIDAYS open til 6:00pm Mar 17 thru Season END: Lakeview Express/ Wizard / Magic